Torsm/diff/README.md

 Set<FileDiff> diff = scan.findDifferences();
 ```

-If serializing the resulting set with Gson, you can use the `DeltaSerializer` for a more cleaned up outcome
+If serializing the resulting set with Gson, the `DeltaSerializer` can be used for a cleaner outcome
 ```java
 Gson gson = new GsonBuilder()
         .registerTypeAdapter(Delta.class, new DeltaSerializer())